AyAztuB/BasicChessAI/README.md

 This is a basic AI (in c#) that can play chess in a terminal.\
 The board representation is mine and doesn't respect any convention.\
 You can change it directly in the `Print` function in `Board.cs` and in the `IsValid` function in `Human.cs`.\
-This game isn't support the _en passant_ capture move.
+This game doesn't support the _en passant_ capture move.
 ## Display
 The board is displayed really simply.
 There are no colors for the diagonals.\
 Below is a summary table of the different symbols: